-All On The Line is a left-of-center advocacy campaign focused on pushing congressional redistricting efforts favorable to liberal politicians and is a project of the National Redistricting Action Fund (NRAF).
-All On the Line was created when NRAF merged with Organizing for Action (OFA) an advocacy group dedicated to preserving and building upon former President Barack Obama’s agenda.
+All On The Line is a left-of-center advocacy campaign focused on pushing congressional redistricting efforts favorable to Democratic politicians.
+It is a fiscally-sponsored project of the National Redistricting Action Fund (NRAF).
+All On the Line was created when NRAF merged with Organizing for Action (OFA), an advocacy group dedicated to preserving and building upon former President Barack Obama’s agenda.

-All On the Line is a left-of-center advocacy campaign focused on pushing congressional redistricting efforts favorable to liberal politicians.
-It is a project of the National Redistricting Action Fund (NRAF), the 501(c)(4) lobbying arm of former Obama administration Attorney General Eric Holder’s Democratic Party-aligned National Democratic Redistricting Committee (NDRC), a Political Action Committee (PAC) that serves as a “strategic hub for a comprehensive redistricting strategy” for Democrats in congressional elections in response to Republican control of the U.S. House of Representatives following the 2010 through the 2018 midterm elections.
+All On the Line is a left-of-center advocacy campaign focused on pushing congressional redistricting efforts favorable to Democratic politicians.
+It is a project of the National Redistricting Action Fund (NRAF), the 501(c)(4) lobbying arm of former Obama administration Attorney General Eric Holder’s Democratic Party-aligned National Democratic Redistricting Committee (NDRC), a Political Action Committee (PAC) that serves as a “strategic hub for a comprehensive redistricting strategy” for Democrats in congressional elections in response to Republican control of the U.S. House of Representatives from the 2010 to the 2018 midterm elections.

 All On the Line was created when the NRAF merged with Organizing for Action (OFA), an advocacy group that is the lineal descendant of the campaign organizations supporting the election of former President Barack Obama.
 OFA is dedicated to preserving and building upon the Obama agenda.

 On the top of its website, All On the Line lists its “key targets” which consist of ten “priority states” that the campaign can have a “unique impact” on for the next ten years.
 These key states are Arizona, Colorado, Florida, Georgia, Michigan, North Carolina, Ohio, Pennsylvania, Texas, and Wisconsin.